rolandyuwy/tp/docs/UserGuide.md

 Term | Definition/Description
 -----|------------------
 **CLI** | Command Line Interface.
 It is a form of user and computer interaction where the user inputs commands in the form of text.
 Users will utilise a CLI to input commands into SimplyKitchen.
-**Terminal** | A CLI system for Mac OS which allows users to control their Operating System by entering commands.
-**Command Prompt** | A CLI system for Windows which allows users to control their Operating System by entering commands.
+**Command prompt** | A CLI system for Windows which allows users to control their Operating System by entering commands.
 **Case insensitive** | Treating or interpreting uppercase and lowercase letters as being the same.
-**Description** | The description of a food item.
-**Duplicate Food Item** | A food item is considered a duplicate if its description, expiry date and tags are all the same as another food item in the food inventory.
+**Duplicate food item** | A food item is considered a duplicate if its description, expiry date and tags are all the same as another food item in the food inventory.
-**Expiring Food Item** | A food item is "expiring" if its expiry date is from today, to 7 days after today.
+**Expiring food item** | A food item is "expiring" if its expiry date is from today, to 7 days after today.
 For instance, if today is 7-11-2020, food items that expire from 7-11-2020 to 14-11-2020 are deemed as "expiring".
-**Expiry Date** | The expiry date of a food item.
 **Food inventory** | A complete list of food items stored in Simply Kitchen.
 **GUI** | Graphical User Interface.
 It is a form of user and computer interaction that allows the user to interact via graphical icons such as buttons, scroll bars and windows.
 SimplyKitchen has a GUI for the user to interact with.
-**Lexicographical Order** | It is the order used in dictionaries.
-However, it has additional requirements.
-Requirements applicable to SimplyKitchen are, namely, capital letters precedes lower-case letters, apostrophes precedes letters, and spaces precedes both apostrophes and letters.
+**Lexicographical order** | The ordering used in dictionaries.
 **Mainstream OS** | Windows, Linux, Unix, OS-X.
-**Priority** | The priority of a food item.
-The priority field can either be `high`, `medium` or `low`.
-**Quantity** | The quantity of a food item.
-The quantity consists of 2 entities - `value` and `unit`.
-**Tag** | Tags are additional information that can be tagged to food items.
+**Terminal** | A CLI system for Mac OS which allows users to control their Operating System by entering commands.

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html#">^ Back to top</a></div>